EternityForest/KaithemAutomation/help.md

 <a href="" id="email"></a>Email Alerts
 --------------------------------------

 Kaithem can be configured to [send email](#kdotmail) through an SMTP server.
 Go to the settings page to configure this.
 You can also create mailing lists, to make mail alerting easier to manage.
 You create these on the settings page.
 Mailing lists are uniquely identified by a base64 string called a UUID that ends in two equals signs.
 For every list you create, a corresponding permission will be created containing the UUID.
 You must have that permission to subscribe to a list.
-Every user can enter an email address and recieve alerts from any list he has the correct permissions to subscribe to.
+Every user can enter an email address and receive alerts from any list he has the correct permissions to subscribe to.

-&lt;%include file="/pagefooter.html"/&gt;